mssamhan31/PyNNLF/paper/paper.md

-However, around 75% of these studies did not use simple benchmarks such as the `naïve model`, which forecasts the next value as equal to the last observation.
-Additionally, 63% did not use public datasets, and 99% did not share their code.
+However, around 75% of these studies did not use simple benchmark models such as the `naïve model`, which forecasts the next value as equal to the last observation.
+Additionally, 63% of these studies did not use public datasets, and 99% did not share their code publicly.
 This indicates a strong focus on improving forecasting accuracy, but limited attention to standardizing evaluation process, model reliability and reproducibility.
 PyNNLF (Python for Network Net Load Forecasting) is an open-source tool designed to address these gaps by enabling reliable and reproducible evaluation of net load forecasting models.
 It includes:

 A library of commonly used net load datasets (e.g., Ausgrid Solar Home Data [@Ausgrid_2014]), and a collection of 18 forecasting models, ranging from simple benchmarks (e.g., `naïve model`) to statistical models (e.g., `linear regression`) and machine learning models (e.g., `artificial neural networks`).